Chapter 5. COM Servers

 The beginning of the map is

-to one of the first “real” entries in the map because each is a
+marked by _pobjMapEntryFirst and its value is set to NULL.
+It’s not possible to set _pobjMapEntryFirst to one of the first “real” entries in the map because each is a

 global object, and the order of global object construction in C++

 is not guaranteed.
-As you’ll see later when we peer into the CAtlModule
+As you’ll see later when we peer into the CAtlModule-derived classes, all these classes must do to

-walk the object map is start at __pobjMapEntryFirst
+walk the object map is start at __pobjMapEntryFirst and

-increment a pointer until that pointer is NULL
+increment a pointer until that pointer is NULL.

 OBJECT_ENTRY_NON_CREATEABLE_EX_AUTO macro

-You use the OBJECT_ENTRY_NON_CREATEABLE_EX_AUTO
+You use the OBJECT_ENTRY_NON_CREATEABLE_EX_AUTO macro to specify a

 class that does not have an associated class object.
 Often these